 Disaster Ready Fund level of support

-- $138 million allocated for infrastructure projects aimed at long-term resilience.
+- $138 million notionally allocated for large-scale infrastructure projects (e.g. grey, green-blue, social, and hazard-monitoring infrastructure).

-- $59 million reserved for other eligible project types that contribute to disaster risk reduction.
+- $59 million notionally allocated for other eligible project types (e.g. capacity building, risk assessments, governance).

-- $3 million for administrative support to Lead Agencies.
+- $3 million notionally allocated for administrative support to Lead Agencies.

-There is no maximum grant amount, but grants cannot exceed the total amount of available project funds.
+- There is no strict maximum grant amount, but projects cannot exceed the total available funds for the round.

 Disaster Ready Fund important dates